saqemlas/sls-custom-domain-s3-web-client/README.md

 ## Info

 This handles deployment for...
-- web client will be bundled in deployment
+- a web client bundled in deployment
-- uploaded to an S3 bucket
+- code uploaded to an S3 bucket
-- cloudfront distribution with origin access identity
+- cloudfront distribution with origin access identity to bucket
-- a type dns record targeting the cloudfront distribution as alias
+- a type dns record targeting to cloudfront distribution as alias

 1. Add the following ssm parameters to systems manager: